designfrontier/generator-code-deck/README.md

 ## Prerequisites

-Before using _Code Deck_, you need to install or update a few things:
+Before using _Code Deck_, you need to install a few things if you don't have them already...

 0. [Node](http://nodejs.org/): [install](http://nodejs.org/)
 0. [Bower](http://bower.io/): `npm install -g bower`.